 Once you have created a module, you can always give it an update.
 An example here, could be, if you have created a module on how to clean a machine, and you later on have got a new procedure to clean this particular machine.
 Then you can update the existing content, instead of making something completely new.

 At the same time, you can chose whether the change is so big that the learners who have already completed the module should be notified about completing it once again with the new updates, or if the change just should step in as it is and the learners' previous completion rate still should be the one that matter.

 As soon as you have created a variety of modules, you can bundle them all together in a learning path relevant to specific job profiles, departments, or the entire organization.
 You can also choose what gatekeeper each learning path should have for letting learners complete.

-In this way, you can tailor learning journeys, that are relevant to the specific users and new hires.
+In this way, you can tailor learning journeys, that are relevant to specific users and new hires.
 You can stretch the learning to let learners grasp and reflect on the learning, and give them a greater learner experience.
-Furthermore, you make it clear to employees what it need-to-know, and what is nice-to-know.
+Furthermore, you make it clear to employees what it need-to-know and what is nice to know.

 You can, of course, also set deadlines for when learners must complete the content, and let specific modules be recurring.

-In Learningbank, we make sure you get a successful start with the Learning Lifecycle Platform, and as learning experts we will help you along the way to create engaging content, that efficiently will adopt learners to the platform.
+In Learningbank, we make sure you get a successful start with the Learning Lifecycle Platform, and as learning experts, we will help you along the way to create engaging content, that efficiently will adapt learners to the platform.